-P2P Department manages the purchase of the commercial goods and services the GW community needs.
+The P2P Department manages the purchase of the commercial goods and services the GW community needs.
 For most acquisitions, the University's purchasing terms and conditions serve as the governing contract.
-A GW contract template is available for use when a purchase order will not meet the needs of the school/division.
+A GW contract template is available when a purchase order does not meet the needs of the school/division.